12 fallacies that should be avoided when constructing arguments

 In this example, the word “large” is not definitive, it can be 1W, 10W or other values.
 The sentence should be, for example: “15W of power is required to operate the electric machine”.

-Another example is that, we very often incorrectly use “significant” word in explaining experiment results.
+Another example is that, we very often incorrectly use the “significant” word in explaining experiment results.
 This mistake looks simple but, in reality, it is not.

 In this example, the word “significant” has multiple interpretations that are it can mean large with certain values or it can mean that there is a causality effect of the temperature to the surface hardness.